hombreperro45/docs/docs/compilation/ubuntu.md

     $ export PATH=/usr/lib/ccache/bin/:$PATH

+!!! tip
     You can add that last line to your *~/.bashrc* to avoid having to type that every time you start your working environment.

 ## Core Compilation

 ### Fetching Cores

-Most cores can be built by invoking make inside the core's source tree.
 You can find the core on libretro's [GitHUB organization](https://github.com/libretro/).

 We have an all-in-one tool to fetch and compile cores which you can use to streamline the process.